bytebase/bytebase.com-old/content/docs/administration/2fa.md

 ![2fa-setup-step1](/static/docs/administration/2fa/2fa-setup-step1.webp)

 If you can't scan the QR code, click **enter the text** to see the secret.
-Then you can manually enter it in your TOTP app and get the authentication code.
+You can then manually enter it in your TOTP application to get the authentication code.

 ![enter-your-secret](/static/docs/administration/2fa/enter-your-secret.webp)